Faculty and Staff

 BS, Criminal Justice, Marist College

 MA, Criminology & Criminal Justice, University of Maryland

 Office Location: Rockville Campus, HU 226

-MA, Criminal Justice, Armstrong University
+BS, Criminal Justice, University of Maryland

 BiographyDr.
 Evva Assing-Murray is part-time faculty at the Rockville campus since 2008.
 She currently teaches Introduction to Sociology, and has taught at Towson and American University at both the undergraduate and graduate levels.
 She holds a Ph.D. in Sociology from American University, and specializes in health, economic development, program monitoring and evaluation, and gender.
 She holds a federal position at Health and Human Services in the health care field.
 In her spare time, she is learning how to play the violin.

 BiographyI have over 20 years of experience supporting a wide variety of social change issues with communities, the private sector and government institutions in Indonesia and other developing countries in Asia.
 I developed a comprehensive blend of teaching, negotiating, interpersonal and management skills in the areas of gender equality, human rights, environmental sustainability, community participation and other social development issues.

 I love teaching.
 I teach philosophy, sociology and social justice issues at universities and colleges in Indonesia and the US.
 Aside from teaching I enjoy working with communities.
 In 1996, I established and managed a non-profit organization, Yayasan Journal Perempuan, a foundation for community education and advocacy aimed at gender equality and human rights in Indonesia.
 I value both experiences and consider my self fortunate to be able to put theory into practice.